 The MA in Bioethics (MA/BE) gives students the ethical tools they need to address pressing contemporary issues of medicine, health care, technology, and theology.
 This program equips students to analyze these issues from a biblical-theological perspective, to understand other influential contemporary outlooks on these issues, and to develop effective strategies for engaging the bioethical issues of our day.
 Students gain a broad understanding of changes occurring in health care practice and ideology and a deep appreciation for the wisdom of God in the face of contemporary bioethical challenges.
-Coursework addresses end-of-life issues, reproductive technologies, genetics, aging, stem-cell research, and more.
+Coursework addresses end-of-life issues, reproductive technologies, genetics, aging, stem-cell research, human enhancement, and more.
 These topics are taught by internationally recognized ethicists, scholars, and medical practitioners within a Christian context that exposes students to various perspectives within the discipline.

 Several Formats Now Available